lightning/bolts/02-peer-protocol.md

   - if it has not recently received a message from the remote node:
       - SHOULD use `ping` and await the reply `pong` before sending `commitment_signed`.
   - MUST send a `commitsigs` for each splice in progress, in increasing feerate order.
+  - MUST send a `splice_pub_nonce` for each splice in progress that spends from a simple-taproot-channel funding output, in increasing feerate order.

 A receiving node:
   - once all pending updates are applied: